The content treadmill

 The key is targeting queries that people search for consistently, month after month, year after year.
 These tend to be:

-- Problem-aware queries — "how to fix [X]," "why is [Y] happening," "[Z] not working"
+- Problem queries — "how to fix [X]," "why [Y] happens," "[Z] not working"

 - Comparison queries — "[A] vs [B]," "best [X] for [use case]," "alternatives to [product]"

-- Process queries — "how to [do thing]," "step-by-step [process]," "[task] checklist"
+- Process queries — "how to [do thing]," "step by step [process]," "[task] checklist"

 - Definition queries — "what is [concept]," "[term] explained," "[acronym] meaning"